 Any manufacturer of a covered product with annual gross revenues that do not exceed $8,000,000 from all its operations and meets certain other conditions may apply for an exemption to the energy conservation standard.
 For details, see 10 CFR part 430, Subpart E.

-The current energy conservation standards for residential pool heaters are mandated by Part A, the “Energy Conservation Program for Consumer Products Other Than Automobiles” of Title III of the Energy Policy and Conservation Act (EPCA), as amended.
+Energy conservation standards for residential pool heaters were mandated by Part A, the “Energy Conservation Program for Consumer Products Other Than Automobiles” of Title III of the Energy Policy and Conservation Act (EPCA), as amended.
 (42 U.S.C.
 6291–6309) This appliance is treated as a covered product under Part A. (42 U.S.C.
 6292(a)(11))

 The National Appliance Energy Conservation Act of 1987 amended EPCA to establish energy conservation standards for pool heaters as well as requirements for determining whether these standards should be amended.
 DOE issued a final rule updating the energy conservation standards on April 16, 2010.
-Manufacturers must comply with the updated standard beginning April 16, 2013.
+Manufacturers were required to comply with the updated standard beginning April 16, 2013.